© Estate of George Wallace and CARCC, 2019. Photo © National Gallery of Ireland.Credit

 Minus their titles, these works intrigue and prompt questions—who were these people? what were they thinking? what were their experiences?
 Created over a 40-year period, these works, in a wide variety of print techniques, offer insights into the artist’s thought processes and allow us to explore the themes and topics that inspired him.

 Here, curator Anne Hodge shares a selection of Wallace's 'heads'.
 Spend some time with these faces and see what thoughts and memories they evoke.
+And, don't miss our free exhibition George Wallace: Reflections on Life, which is on view until 29 August 2021.

 Who was this man?
 What do the bags under his eyes and furrowed brow tell us?
 Does he seem content?